mmahbub/Computer_Architecture/README.md

 # Computer_Architecture

-This repo consists of simulation of memory hierarchy and speculative tomasulo algorithm for risc-v.
+This repo consists of simulation of memory hierarchy with L1 and L2 caches and speculative tomasulo algorithm for risc-v.